 The content you share can help to transform your industry reputation and create valuable customer relationships.
-A good content strategy could be what your business needs to stand out from the crowd and up your digital marketing game.
+A good content strategy could be just what your business needs to stand out from the crowd and boost your digital marketing game.

-We’ve created this guide to take you through the steps we follow when creating a content strategy.
+We’ve created this guide to take you through the steps we follow as an agency when creating a content strategy for our clients.

 What is content marketing?